selkies-project/selkies-examples/blender/README.md

 ## Blender 3D Demo

+## Description

-This demo shows how to stream an instance of Blender 3D using the GKE WebRTC VDI stack.
+This repository shows how to stream an instance of Blender 3D on Selkies using the GKE WebRTC VDI stack.

+## Dependencies

+- App Launcher: v1.0.0+
+- WebRTC Streaming Stack: v1.4.0+

+## Features

+- Blender 3D single application streaming experience.
+- GPU or software renderer per Node Tier selection.

+## Installed Software

+- Blender 3D

+## Tutorials

 This tutorial will walk you through the following: